How to get BRCGS certified

 The audit process and what to expect

 Once you have prepared your food industry business for the BRCGS audit, it’s time for the audit process itself.
-This is an important step towards achieving BRCGS certification and ensuring the highest standards of food safety within your organisation.

 During the audit, be prepared to provide evidence of your compliance and demonstrate your commitment to food safety.
 The Food Safety Team, which plays a crucial role in implementing and maintaining the BRCGS standard, will be essential during the audit process.
 Their knowledge and expertise will help answer any questions and provide the necessary information to the auditor.